DSC-Capstone/2024-25/lessons/01/index.md

 <center><img src="../../assets/images/team-login-1.png" width="75%"><br><i>This example is from Fall 2022, but the principle is the same.</i></center>

-**Note:** If you don't see the right team information at this step, contact Suraj.
+**Note:** If you don't see the right team information at this step, contact the instructor.

 3. Run `launch-scipy-ml.sh -W DSC180A_FA23_A00 -G <teamid>`, with `<teamid>` replaced with the Team ID you copied earlier.
 If you're in section A14 like in the example above, you'd run `launch-scipy-ml.sh -W DSC180A_FA23_A00 -G dsc180aa1488137100014352`.